HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Introduction

 However, existing approaches suffer from architectural limitations due to their reliance on a single reasoning model to handle all tasks.
-Current methods typically work by prompting reasoning models to generate special tokens~\cite{searcho1, jin2025searchr1,Li2025WebThinker}, which are used to trigger corresponding tool activations, during their thinking process.
-For example, in WebThinker, the search action is triggered by \texttt{<|begin\_search\_query|>} and \texttt{<|end\_search\_query|>}.
-This monolithic paradigm introduces two critical deficiencies: (1) Limited Capability Extensibility: Adding new tools or capabilities requires carefully redesigning prompts to teach the model new token patterns and their usage contexts.
-This process is brittle and often requires re-engineering token systems or extensive fine-tuning and reinforcement learning to ensure reliable token generation and tool coordination.
-(2) Reasoning Disruption: As shown in Figure~\ref{fig:intro_fig}, external execution results are directly injected into the reasoning chain, introducing noise that interferes with core reasoning processes.
+Current methods typically work by prompting reasoning models to generate special tokens~\cite{searcho1, jin2025searchr1,Li2025WebThinker}, which are used to trigger corresponding tool activations during their thinking process.
+For example, in a recent method WebThinker~\cite{Li2025WebThinker}, the search action is triggered by \texttt{<|begin\_search\_query|>}.
+This monolithic paradigm introduces two critical deficiencies: (1) \textit{Limited capability extensibility}: Adding new tools or capabilities requires carefully redesigning prompts to teach the model how to use new token patterns and their application contexts.
+This process is brittle and often requires re-engineering token systems or extensive training to ensure reliable token generation and tool coordination.
+(2) \textit{Reasoning disruption}: As shown in Figure~\ref{fig:intro_fig}, external execution results are directly injected into the main reasoning chain, introducing noise that may disturb core reasoning processes.
 This disruption weakens the model's logical thinking and occupies limited context windows with irrelevant operational details.
-These limitations stem from the assumption that one agent should handle all aspects of complex reasoning tasks.
-We argue that effective agent execution should follow a hierarchical structure, which is shown in Figure~\ref{fig:intro_fig}(c): a meta-agent for high-level planning, a coordinator for task reasoning transfer, and specialized execution agents for specific operations.
-Each execution agent focuses on completing a single assigned subtask through multi-step reasoning and iterative tool usage, allowing for deeper analysis without contaminating the overall planning process.
+These limitations stem from the assumption that one agent is required to handle all aspects of complex reasoning tasks.
+We argue that an effective agent execution should follow a hierarchical structure, as shown in Figure~\ref{fig:intro_fig}(c): including a meta-agent for high-level planning, a coordinator for task reasoning transfer, and several specialized execution agents for specific operations.
+Each execution agent only needs to complete a single subtask through internal multi-step reasoning and iterative tool usage, allowing for deeper analysis without contaminating the overall planning process.